FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 We tested the external wrench estimation and contact detection, in the following cases:

-in presence of wind action only in presence of a continuous contact action but in absence of wind action in presence of a continuous contact action and of wind action in presence of wind action and not uniformly distributed load mass
+-in presence of wind action only
+-in presence of a continuous contact action but in absence of wind action -in presence of a continuous contact action and of wind action -in presence of wind action and not uniformly distributed load mass